Key facts

 Hit the ground running in year one with a group project on a short digital series developed in a writer’s room – the heart of many TV and film productions.
 Collaborate and receive feedback in a supportive environment before diving into production and learning to write with the camera.
 Additionally, you’ll get to make your own short documentary and trailer in the post-production unit, where you’ll also develop editing and colour grading skills.

-Year two centers on an individual project: writing a script and making a short film.
+Year two centres on an individual project: writing a script and making a short film.
 Here, you’ll hone your business skills - from pitching stories and managing timelines, to understanding audience, distribution and promotion.
 You may even like to submit your own produced and directed films to film festivals.

 Learn with our world-class academics, who are practising creative professionals, and master your craft in our industry-grade facilities.
 You’ll gain access to Deakin Studios (Burwood); a virtual production, TV, and film studio, where you’ll get hands-on experience in grading and editing rooms, using professional equipment and the very latest technologies.